hpan56/python-learning/projects/p3/README.md

 Use your `agency_avg` function.

-### Q10: How much is spent per year on fire, on average?
+### Q10: How much is spent per year on parks, on average?

 ### Q11: How much did the police spend above their average in 2018?